aceable/interview-fullstack/README.md

 ## 🎗️ Read This First

-* You should have been given this 24 hours before your technical call
+* You should have received this 24 hours before your technical call.
-* Its not required but we recommend downloading and opening this codebase in your favorite IDE ahead of time
+* It is not required, but we recommend downloading and opening this codebase in your favorite IDE ahead of time.
-* Prepare any tools you may want to use during interview to talk about the code, make any changes, run it locally, etc. AI tools are allowed.
+* Prepare any tools you may want to use during the interview to discuss the code, make changes, run it locally, etc. AI tools are allowed.
-* The technical interview will be a mock peer review with a "junior dev".
+* The technical interview will be a mock peer review with a "junior developer."
-* You'll be reviewing new code the Junior Dev added to this app.
+* You will be reviewing new code the Junior Developer added to this app:
-    * All new code should be files with Note in the name
+    * All new code should be in files with "Note" in the name
-    * Or where <UserNotes> is called
+    * Or in files where <UserNotes> is called
-* Following the README.md below, this fullstack repo should run on any standard Mac, Linux, or Windows WSL with Node 22 installed.
-Making the app run is not part of the test.
+* By following the README below, this fullstack repo should run on any standard Mac, Linux, or Windows WSL with Node 22 installed.
+Running the app is not part of the test.
 * If you start to analyze the code or make any changes (not required), please document your process.
-It is more important to us we understand how you think than what you change.
+It is more important for us to understand how you think than what you change.

 ## 🆕 Overview